All Episodes

 And these teachers are talented with weaponry and with guns.

-And that's they they feel safe.
+And they feel safe.

-And I'd rather have somebody that loves their students and wants to protect their students than somebody standing outside that doesn't know anybody and doesn't know the students, and frankly, for whatever reason, decided not to go in, even though he heard lots of shots being fired inside.
+And I'd rather have somebody that loves their students and wants to protect their students than somebody standing outside that doesn't know anybody and doesn't know the students and frankly, for whatever reason, decided not to go in even though he heard lots of shots being fired inside.

 And a teacher would have shot the hell out of him before he knew what happened.

-All right, so the president earlier today at uh CPAC, and I will tell you, it's one of the events that I really enjoy going to every year.
+All right, so the president earlier today at CPAC, and I will tell you, it's one of the events that I really enjoy going to every year.

-I've been there now how many years we've done at least three years in a row.
+We've done at least three years in a row.

 We did it many years ago.

-We went through a period where we didn't go, and it was just fun to get back there and see a lot of people and do the television program from there two nights in a row is so fun.
+And it was just fun to get back there and see a lot of people and do the television program from there two nights in a row.

-All right, let's hit our busy telephones as I've been promising.
+All right, let's hit our busy telephones, as I've been promising.

 All right, let's go to Kurt is in St. George out in Utah.